iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 you log your metrics or plots using [DVCLive], they will be automatically sent to Iterative Studio.

-Iterative Studio stores the live Metrics in its database.
+Iterative Studio stores the live metrics and plots data in its database.

+## View live metrics and plots

 In the project table, the live metrics are displayed next to the Git commit corresponding to the experiment.

-## View live metrics

-The live metrics are displayed alongside the corresponding experiment commits, and updates to the live metrics are highlighted in orange.
+Updates to the live metrics are highlighted in orange.
 The running experiments themselves are displayed with a `Running` indicator.

 TODO: Add a screenshot of the `Running` indicator